compulim/react-chain-of-responsibility/README.md

 It is possible to call `next()` multiple times to render multiple copies of UI.
 Middleware should be written as a stateless function.

-This is best used with options `allowModifiedRequest` set to `true`.
+This is best used with options `passModifiedRequest` set to `true`.
 This combination allow a middleware to render the UI multiple times with some variations, such as rendering content and minimap at the same time.

 ### Calling `next()` later